plurid/action-mail/fixtures/test-endpoint/README.md

 The `action mail entity` expresses the truth or falseness of a concept, e.g. `{send}`, `{generate}`. `action mail entities` can be negated by prefixing the token with common language words: `don't`, `no`, `none`; e.g. `{don't send}`.
 The negations can be extended and specified by the service implementing action mails.

 The `action mail variables` expect a string value after the colon, e.g. `{name: one}`, `{zip code: 012345}`.
 The value is generally left to be filled by the user, but it can contain predefined values.
-Parsing of the string value into types, i.e. numbers, is left to the service implementing action mails.
+Parsing of the string value into types, i.e. numbers, is left to the service implementing action mails, e.g. `{ one: 123 }` is parsed as `{ one: '123' }`.

 An `action mail field` can have multiple `entities` and/or `variables`, using a `spacer` to distinguish them, e.g. `{send · name: one}`, `{generate, don't send}`, with `·` and `,` acting as `spacer`s.
 The `spacer`s are customizable and specified by the service implementing action mails.